MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/document-routing-layout-for-license-plates.md

 # required metadata

 title: Document routing layout for license plate labels
-description: This topic describes how to use formatting methods to print values on labels.
+description: This article describes how to use formatting methods to print values on labels.
 author: perlynne
 ms.date: 04/01/2020
 ms.topic: article